2006-2010 Ford Explorer, Explorer Sport Trac, and Mercury Mountaineer

 The factory radios evolved a bit over the years, but the removal and replacement process is the same for any of them.
 Whether you have the standard AM/FM/CD receiver or the optional Audiophile unit, an upgrade is certainly in order at this point.

 You can choose from a wide variety of single-DIN (2" tall) or double-DIN (4" tall) aftermarket models.
-There's even an Alpine Perfect Fit kit that will allow you to install Alpine's INE-Z928HD navigation receiver while retaining the look of the factory dash.
 A single-DIN receiver with a fold-down face is not recommended for these trucks, though.

 When you replace the radio, you'll lose factory functions like satellite radio, navigation, or the DVD player.
 That's okay, since any half-decent aftermarket model can offer those same features.
 You can retain SYNC functionality with the right wiring harness adapter, but if you want to hear audio from the SYNC system, you should pick a car stereo with a rear AUX input.